 I started a project ages ago, a game that was to be a shooter intended to help students learn phonics.
 The ship shoots sound bullets; all the enemies have letters on their ships and are only vulnerable to the sounds those letters make.
 Some ships are therefore only vulnerable to one sound, while a C ship, for example, is vulnerable to two.

-Either way, I am back to having a ship (programmer art triangle ship, yay) which the player can move without leaving the screen, having bullets that fire and make noise when they spawn, and having those bullets despawn when they get offscreen.
-I do not have the starfield background back in place because 1) putting it there is trivial and 2) I changed the aspect ratio of the game, which means I need to redo the “art”.
-I do not have any collision stuff implemented, but I was only partway into that when I stopped working on it before, anyway.
+Either way, I am back to having a ship (programmer art triangle ship, yay) the player can move without leaving the screen.
+Bullets successfully fire and make noise when they spawn.
+The bullets also despawn when they get offscreen.
+I don’t have the starfield background back in place.
+For one thing, putting it there is trivial.
+I also changed the aspect ratio of the game, which means I need to redo the “art.”
+I do not have any collision stuff implemented.
+I was only partway into that when I stopped working on it before, anyway, though.

 I made a different design choice this time, and it’s a pretty big one.
 Before, the player had to push a button to fire bullets, but now the ship just fires constantly.
-That may not stick; the bullets can’t fire too rapidly or I’ll clip the sounds, and when you combine that with not being able to control when bullets fire, it gets harder to actually shoot things.
+That may not stick; the bullets can’t fire too rapidly or the sounds clip.
+When you combine that with not being able to control when bullets fire, it gets harder to actually shoot things.

 However, I’d rather the student hear the sound over and over again while they play.
-It better suits the educational objective of getting them to associate the sounds with their corresponding letters by making the sound a constant.
-I do plan to use IPA symbols to represent bullet types, but I also don’t give a flying fuck if the students remember IPA symbols.
-The constant audial awareness they’ll get from hearing the sound over and over again is far more useful.
+It better suits the educational objective of getting them to associate the sounds with their corresponding letters by making the sound a constant presence.
+I plan to use IPA symbols to represent bullet types, but I also don’t care if the students remember IPA symbols.
+The audial awareness they’ll get from hearing the sound over and over again is far more useful.